-The Quick access feature in Windows 10 provides a convenient way to access folders that you frequently use by pinning them.
-In some situations, the pinned shortcuts in Quick access get stuck and unable to remove or unpin.
-Quick access sometimes lose track of a target folder if it’s moved to another directory, or deleted; with the Pinned item still pointing to the old location.
+The Quick Access feature in Windows 10 provides a convenient way to access folders that you frequently use by pinning them.
+In some situations, the pinned shortcuts in Quick Access get stuck and unable to remove or unpin.
+Quick access sometimes loses track of a target folder if it’s deleted or moved to another folder or drive, with the pinned item still pointing to the old location.

 If an item in Quick access is stuck, here are some methods using which you can unpin or remove the problematic item.

 Use one of these options to remove the stuck item in Windows 10 Quick Access.

 Option 1: Create a new folder in the old location, and then Unpin it

 In File Explorer, try to remove the pinned item by right-clicking and choosing Unpin from Quick access or use Remove from Quick access (for frequent places that’s added automatically).

 But if that doesn’t work, create a folder with the same name and in the same location where the pinned item expects the folder to be.
 Then, open File Explorer and unpin or remove the item.